balancer/docs-v3/docs/concepts/guides/swapping-custom-paths-with-router.md

 This guide illustrates the process of executing swaps through the router once swap paths have been established.
 The examples provided encompass both single and multi-path swap types, focusing on exactIn swaps.
 For additional information on exactOut swaps, please refer to the [Router API](../router/overview.md) documentation.

-_To use the Balancer Smart Order Router to find efficient swap paths see [this guide](./swaps-with-sor-sdk.md)._
+_To use the Balancer Smart Order Router to find efficient swap paths for a pair see [this guide](./swaps-with-sor-sdk.md)._

 _This guide is for Swapping on Balancer V3.
 If you're looking to Swap using Balancer V2, start [here](https://docs.balancer.fi/reference/swaps/batch-swaps.html)._